oordenesg/how_to_JavaScript/README.md

 5. Calculate your final grade using a function.
 Create a funcion called *finalgrade()*.
 This function should take 3 arguments.
 It should return an error if any of the three grades are less than 0 or greater than 100.
 Additionally, it should print if you got an 'A', 'B','C','D','F'.
 6. Create a function called *reportingForDuty()*.
 This function should have two inputs, rank and lastname, and it should return 'rank lastName reporting for duty!’.
 7. Create a function called *calculateWeight()*.
 This function should have two parameters, *earthWeight* (number) and *planet* (string).
 We want to return return a number representing what that Earth-weight would equate to on the planet passed in.
 For this function, please consider: 'Mercury' weight = earthWeight * 0.378, 'Venus' weight = earthWeight * 0.907, 'Mars' weight = earthWeight * 0.377, 'Jupiter' weight = earthWeight * 2.36, 'Saturn' weight = earthWeight * 0.916.
+8. Create a function that takes an input and returns true if that value is truthy and false it that value is falsy.
+9. In general, A person's number of imaginary friends are alaays 25% of their total friends.
+Write a function to calculate this.
+The output should be a whole number.
+10. Write a function to create a sentence.
+This function should have 3 string parameters.